human-centered-ai-lab/cla-Seminar-explainable-AI-2019/modules.md

-Dear students, note this is the 2019 version; this course will be updated and re-organized in summer 2020 to the 2020 version.
+Dear students, note this is the 2019 version; this course will be constantly updated and re-organized in summer 2020 to the 2020 version.
 Thank you for your kind interest and patience!

 Similar courses, github repos: